grijjy/DelphiGoogleSignIn/README.md

 ```Delphi
 DateTimeToUnix(TTimeZone.Local.ToUniversalTime(Now))
 ```
-If your server-side instance is running from a reasonably time synchronized environment, like we see at Google's Cloud in the Compute Engine or Amazon's Web Services, you are pretty safe that it is accurate.
-However, you should always refresh token before the expiration to give the API request and all other processes ample time to finish.
+If your server-side instance is running from a reasonably time synchronized environment, like we see at Google's Cloud Compute Engine or Amazon's Web Services, you are pretty safe that it is accurate.
+However, you should always refresh token before the expiration to give the API request and all other processes ample time to finish before your token expires.

 # TGoogleApi class
-We created a basic helper unit called TGoogleApi to simplify all of the above mentioned steps and make any Google API call.
+We created a basic helper unit called [TGoogleApi](https://github.com/grijjy/DelphiGoogleSignIn/blob/master/Google.API.pas) to simplify all of the above mentioned steps and make any Google API call.
 ```Delphi
   TGoogleApi = class
   public